godotengine/godot-docs/classes/class_styleboxflat.rst

 - Shadow

 Setting corner radius to high values is allowed.
-As soon as corners would overlap the stylebox will switch to a relative system.
+As soon as corners would overlap, the stylebox will switch to a relative system.
 Example:

 ::